If You Just Build It, They Might Not Come.

 If you’re promoting a piece of content on your site, tell your contacts why they should cover and link to it.
 Does your content piece contain data that nobody else has?
 Is it the most up-to-date piece in your industry?
 Will their readers find it useful?
 Why?

 In the Backlinko study we mentioned above, emailing the same contact multiple times leads to 2x more responses.
 Website editors, reporters, and bloggers get hundreds—if not thousands—of emails in any given day.
-It can be easy for your outreach pitches to get lost in the abyss of a never-ending email inbox.
+It can be easy for your off-page SEO pitches to get lost in the abyss of a never-ending email inbox.

 Follow-ups ensure that your pitches rise above the noise of a crowded inbox.
 However, sending short and generic follow-ups can actually do more harm than good.
 Each time you follow-up with someone, make sure to provide them with more value.
 It can be more information about yourself, a fresh idea for their site, or previously undisclosed data from your content piece.